-Arianna Beyer is a currently pursuing a MM in Clarinet Performance at Rice University’s Shepherd School of Music, in the studio of Richie Hawley.
+Arianna Beyer is a a member of the United States Navy Band’s Concert/Ceremonial Clarinet section.
 She earned her BM in Clarinet Performance from the Eastman School of Music, where she studied with Jon Manasse.
-Additionally, Arianna will attend the 2017 Music Academy of the West Summer School & Festival, and she has performed with The United States Army Band “Pershing’s Own” Concert Band, The United States Army Field Band, and The United States Navy Band.
+Additionally, Arianna studied with Richie Hawley at the 2017 Music Academy of the West Summer School & Festival, and she has performed with The United States Army Band “Pershing’s Own” Concert Band and The United States Army Field Band.

 In the summer of 2016, Arianna was honored to intern with The United States Army Band “Pershing’s Own” in Washington, D.C.
 This 6-week long program afforded Arianna the unique and invaluable opportunity to shadow numerous rehearsals, concerts, educational and therapy outreach programs, audio/tech crew support, and even conduct The U.S. Army Band “Pershing’s Own” Concert Band.
 Most notably, Arianna was privileged to perform on four concerts with TUSAB Concert Band as a clarinet section member.

 After winning the national United States Navy Band High School Concerto Competition (2013), Arianna was recognized in the Congressional Record by the Hon.
 Daniel Webster (Florida) for her “hard work, dedication, and achievement” that “has allowed her to gain tremendous recognition as a clarinetist at a young age.”

 Additional honors and awards include: Jean Louise Martin Scholarship Winner (2017); 198th Army Band Solo and Small Ensemble Competition College Solo Winner (2016); Gerke Collegiate Artist Winner (2015); National YoungArts Foundation Competition Winner (2013 and 2014).